Yinet-project/dislog-hal/README.md

 # dislog-hal
-A discrete logarithm hal for advance cryptography
+A discrete logarithm hal for advanced cryptography